I was stunned.

 Pre-planning helps.
 Decide now what you will do next time it happens – that thing you regret.

-Whether a personal kindness or political courage – all the is required for the triumph of evil is for good people to do nothing.
+Whether a personal kindness or political courage – all that is required for the triumph of evil is for good people to do nothing.

-FREE download “How to get the mind-focusing effects of Ritalin – without using the drug” How do you think I finished my Ph.D. thesis on time?
-This strategy is the big gun of behavior psychology.
+FREE download “How to get the mind-focusing effects of Ritalin – without using the drug” How do you think I finished my PhD thesis on time?
+As per Daryl’s testimonial below, the strategy in this download is the big gun of behavior psychology.
 Click here to subscribe and get the free behavior psychology strategy

 Share: Be a hero the easy way!
 If you think others will find this article mildly interesting/slightly funny/quite moving/not too boring, then please share on Facebook, LinkedIn, Google+, and/or Twitter, using the social media buttons above and below this blog post.